Innovation without Borders: TEDx

 Alice and her family are behind the renowned Kogi BBQ truck.

-When they first started, they were doing business the way everyone told them to.
-They’d hang out in popular LA locations but be chased away by clubowners and cops, or they’d find a great location with lots of foot traffic, but nowhere to park.
+When they first started, they did business the way everyone told them to.
+They’d hang out in popular LA locations but be chased away by club owners and cops, or they’d find a great location with lots of foot traffic but nowhere to park.

-Then, they started going to smaller spots, and people started noticing them and specifically requesting them to come out to their cities.
+Then, they started going to smaller spots, and people started noticing them and specifically requesting that they come to their cities.

-They don’t have a PR firm and they’ve never done any traditional advertising.
+They don’t have a PR firm, and they’ve never done any traditional advertising.
 They only have a blog and social media presence.
-They’ve never had a strategy or evoked certain tactics to get followers; they just kind of go with the flow.
-This has resulted in 86,000 twitter fans and 9,000 hits a day on their blog.
+They’ve never had a strategy or evoked specific tactics to get followers; they just follow the flow.
+This has resulted in 86,000 Twitter fans and 9,000 daily hits on their blog.

-They use twitter strictly as a promotional tool; they don’t use hashtags, RT other posts or communicate with their fans.
-This is interesting in that it goes against the “rules” of social media for business, but it’s worked for them, and they take pride in doing their own thing.
+They use Twitter strictly as a promotional tool; they don’t use hashtags, RT other posts, or communicate with their fans.
+This is interesting because it goes against the “rules” of social media for business, but it’s worked for them, and they take pride in doing their own thing.

 4 comments